Asters: The Stars of Your Fall Garden

 They are grouped under the plant family asteraceae.
 There are about 250 different varieties of these flower types, but basically they look like delicate daisies.
-I know goldenrods don't look like asters but they are also related.
-Asters, daisies and goldenrods are natives of the United States but also grow in other temperate parts of the world and the other fall favorite for gardens, chrysanthemums, are native to Asia, Russia and parts of the Artic.
-I mention chrysanthemums, or mums as they are known because they are everywhere starting in late September and people forget about asters.
+I know goldenrods don't look like asters, but they are also related.
+Asters, daisies and goldenrods are natives of the United States but also grow in other temperate parts of the world.
+The other fall favorite for gardens, chrysanthemums, are native to Asia, Russia and parts of the Artic.
+I mention chrysanthemums (or mums, as they are known) because they are everywhere starting in late September and people forget about asters.

-Their growth habit is variable, sometimes branching out - sending sprays of star like flowers in all directions and some cultivars grow in more tame mounds.
-When I see asters, they remind me of long ago late summer evenings when I would spot these bright little patches of unexpected daisy like flowers in a field or by a roadside.
-I especially loved the blue purple ones.
+Their growth habit is variable, sometimes branching out and sending sprays of star-like flowers in all directions, which other cultivars grow in tame mounds.
+When I see asters, they remind me of late-summer evenings long ago when I would spot these bright little patches of unexpected daisy-like flowers in a field or by a roadside.
+I especially loved the blue-purple ones.

 Some Aster Types

-- Calico Asters - very similar to Heath Asters but the flowers only bloom on one side of the stem, where heath asters bloom all the way around the stem.
-Another wonderful qualify of calico and heath asters is that their central disc is large compared to their petite flower rays.
+- Calico Asters: Very similar to Heath Asters but the flowers only bloom on one side of the stem, where heath asters bloom all the way around the stem.
+Another wonderful quality of calico and heath asters is that their central disc is large compared to their petite flower rays.

-- New England Asters - botanical name novae angliae - usually come in the purple-blue or light pink hues with golden yellow centers.
+- New England Asters: Botanical name novae-angliae, these usually come in the purple-blue or light pink hues with golden yellow centers.
 The flowers are about 1 and 1/2 inches across and these have an upright habit and grow up to 6 feet high.
 New England Asters are big and colorful so they would probably do well as an informal privacy screen when in bloom or at the back of a perennial garden border.
 Very good for flower arranging as the stems are sturdy.

-- New York Asters - botanical name novi-belgii - are somewhat smaller at a height of up to 4 feet but are also excellent bloomers with some beautiful blue varieties.
+- New York Asters: Botanical name novi-belgii, these are somewhat smaller at a height of up to 4 feet but are also excellent bloomers with some beautiful blue varieties.
 Their stems are thinner than New England Asters and their leaves are smooth.
 There is also one gorgeous cultivar called Crimson Brocade with crimson red rays and bright yellow centers.

-- Red Asters - yes - there are red asters and these are as striking as their blue counterparts.
-They would fall under the New York Asters - novi belgii.
+- Red Asters: Yes, there are red asters and they are as striking as their blue counterparts.
+They would fall under the New York Asters—novi-belgii.
 These asters are really rich looking.
 They are a crimson color, a red with slightly cool undertones, with cheery yellow centers that grow to about 3 feet high.
 A nice compact, gorgeous flower.